Sonia-corporation/sonia-discord/CONTRIBUTING.md

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

+## Monitoring

+### Discord issues

+Generic Discord error messages are sent to [Sonia Discord errors channel].
+These errors are coming from the Discord `error` event.

+Generic Discord warning messages are sent to [Sonia Discord warnings channel].
+These warnings are coming from the Discord `warn` event.

+Errors caught during Sonia's message processing are also sent to [Sonia Discord errors channel].
+These errors are also sent as a fallback message instead.

+### Code issues

+For code errors you can check the logs on [Papertrail](https://my.papertrailapp.com/systems/sonia-il-est-midi-discord/events).
+Papertrail contains the full stack trace of the running server logs for seven days.
+This is a good place to catch the errors thrown.